Service Detail

 The schedule is managed as a full project system, not as isolated work lists by trade.
 That means package-release dates, long lead materials, owner decisions, and handoff expectations are all tracked together.
 When the project team works from one shared sequence, it becomes much easier to protect the critical path and make timely decisions before momentum is lost.

-- Sequence site and interior scopes so public areas turn over cleanly
+• Sequence site and interior scopes so public areas and parking turn over cleanly before the first tenant or staff member is supposed to arrive

 East Texas Planning Factors